walkthru/walkthru/README.md

 ### Tips

-- Don't server render this component.
+- Don't server render this component as it uses browser objects like `window`.
 - The step and tutorial slugs will be dynamic segments of the URL. e.g. `https://myapp.com/{tutorial-slug}#{step-slug}`.

 ## Creating a WalkThru